cschneid/sinatra-book/book/Deployment.markdown

        # a vendored version of sinatra - not necessary if you use the gem
        domain.com/sinatra

-3. Creating the "Rackup file" (rack configuration file) `config.ru` -- the `require 'app'` line should require the actual Sinatra app you have written.

-       ## Passenger should set RACK_ENV for Sinatra
+3. Here is an example config.ru file that does two things.
+First, it requires your main app file, whatever it's called.
+In the example, it will look for `myapp.rb`.
+Second, run your application.
+If you're subclassing, use the subclass's name, otherwise use Sinatra::Application.

-       require 'app'
+        require "myapp"

         run Sinatra::Application

 4. A very simple Sinatra application

-       # this is test.rb referred to above
+       # this is myapp.rb referred to above
+        require 'sinatra'
         get '/' do
           "Worked on dreamhost"
         end

         get '/foo/:bar' do
           "You asked for foo/#{params[:bar]}"
         end

 And that's all there is to it!
 Once it's all setup, point your browser at your domain, and you should see a 'Worked on Dreamhost' page.
 To restart the